Learning on manifolds without manifold learning: Introduction

-In Section~\ref{sec:background}, we describe some background on the spherical polynomials, our localized kernels, and their use in approximation theory on sub-spheres of the ambient sphere.
+There are several other approaches superficially similar to our constructions.
+We will comment on some of these in Section~\ref{sec:related}.
+We describe the main idea behind our proofs in Section~\ref{sec:overview}.
+The paper requires an understanding of the approximation properties of spherical polynomials.
+Accordingly, we describe some background on the spherical polynomials, our localized kernels, and their use in approximation theory on subspheres of the ambient sphere in Section~\ref{sec:background}.
 The main theorems for approximation on the unknown manifold are given in Section~\ref{sec:manifoldapprox}.
-The theorems are illustrated with two numerical examples in Section~\ref{sec:numerical}.
+The theorems are illustrated with three numerical examples in Section~\ref{sec:numerical}.
 One of these examples is closely related to an important problem in magnetic resonance relaxometry, in which one seeks to find the proportion of water molecules in the myelin covering in the brain based on a model that involves inversion of the Laplace transform.
 The proofs of the main theorems are given in Section~\ref{sec:proofs}.
-The appendix describes the encoding of the target function, and gives some background about the theory of manifolds which is used in this paper.
+The appendix describes the encoding of the target function (\ref{sec:encoding}), gives some background about the theory of manifolds which is used in this paper (\ref{sec:manifoldintro}), and describes in detail the Clenshaw algorithm used to evaluate our kernels and their implementation as a deep neural network (\ref{subsec:clenshaw}).

-We would like to thank Dr. Richard Spencer at National Institute of Aging for his helpful comments, especially on Section~\ref{subsec:ex2}.
+We would like to thank Dr. Richard Spencer at the National Institute of Aging (NIH) for his helpful comments, especially on Section~\ref{subsec:spencerdata}, verifying that our simulation is consistent with what is used in the discipline of magnetic resonance relaxometry.